IntentArchitect/Docs/articles/module-building/templates-general/templates-with-module-dependencies/templates-with-module-dependencies.md

 }
 ```

-In this above code you can see that the `CanRunTemplate` method will return `false` if the `Intent.CosmosDB` module is not installed causing the template not to execute, i.e. not generating any output.
+In this code, you can see that the `CanRunTemplate` method will return `false` if the `Intent.CosmosDB` module is not installed, causing the template not to execute, i.e., not generating any output.

 Another common scenario may be to test for the presence of a file being generated by another module, commonly referred to as a template instance.